numeroNone/archLinux/README.md

 # archLinux
-This is a test Script for installing arch linux
+This is a test Script for installing arch linux and dwm